trevordbunch/cis411_lab3/labreports/LAB_ricardoianpadilla.md

 * Within the transactions you're examining, what segment(s) took the most time?
   > The segment "Remainder" within the 6th query took the most time.
 * Using New Relic, identify and record the least performant request(s).
   > 6 was the least performant.
-With a wait time of 21,980 ms
+With a wait time of 21,980 ms.
 * Using the Transaction Trace capability in New Relic, identify which segment(s) in that request permeation is/are the most problematic and record your findings.
-  > The segment that was most problem was the "queryOrderBySearchTerm"
+  > The segment that was most problem was the "queryOrderBySearchTerm".
 * Recommend a solution for improving the performance of those most problematic request(s) / permeation(s).
   > As 6 was the most problematic i feel figuring out a way to shorten the search "everthing" to search less fields instead of all field would help the issue.